 “In the Upperland, if you lie down with a woman and it results in a child,” Goda explained, “then you stick around after her baby is born and spend all your money to help raise it to adulthood.
 If that same woman has more children, then you have to do the same for those other children as well.
-I imagine it gets expensive if there’s a lot of them, so it helps if you’re older and have some savings.”
+I imagine it gets expensive if there are a lot of them, so it helps if you’re older and have some savings.”

 “That’s not how it happens!”
-Kanna protested, though she wasn’t really sure how to correct her.
+Kanna protested, though she wasn’t exactly sure how to correct her.
 What Goda had said was true on a certain level, but there was so much more to it, that Kanna didn’t know how to explain the misunderstanding.

 “No!
 We actually—”